 BHSc Naturopathy

-I’m a degree qualified clinical naturopath who works part time in the people and culture field.
+I’m a degree qualified Clinical Naturopath who also works part-time in the corporate world.

 The Bachelor of Health Science (Naturopathy) is a four year full-time degree that encompasses studies in social and biological sciences, nutrition, dietary planning, lifestyle education, botany and herbal medicine.